krother/probably_fun/articles/distributions.rst

 Goal
 ----

-Students see the progression from a simple binomial distribution to a bell curve.
+Students create the progression from a simple binomial distribution to a bell curve.

 Time
 ----